Jaya Sri Maha Bodhi

 The Jaya Sri Maha Bodhi is a sacred Bo tree (Ficus religiosa) located in the Mahamewuna Garden, within the historic UNESCO World Heritage City of Anuradhapura, Sri Lanka.
-It is believed to be a tree grown from a cutting of the southern branch from the historical sacred bo tree, Sri Maha Bodhi, which was destroyed during the time of Emperor Ashoka, at Bodh Gaya in India, under which Siddhartha Gautama (Buddha) attained enlightenment.
-In 236 BC, the Buddhist nun Sangamitta Maha Theri, a daughter of Indian Emperor Ashoka, brought the tree cutting to Sri Lanka during the reign of Sinhalese King Devanampiya Tissa.^{[1]} At more than 2,300 years old, it is the oldest living human-planted tree in the world with a known planting date.
+It is believed to be a tree grown from a cutting of the southern branch from the historical sacred bo tree, the Bodhi tree, which was destroyed during the time of Emperor Ashoka, at Bodh Gaya in India, under which Siddhartha Gautama (the Buddha) is believed to have attained enlightenment.
+In 236 BC, according to Sri Lankan tradition, the Buddhist nun Sangamitta, a daughter of Ashoka, brought the tree cutting to Sri Lanka during the reign of Sinhalese King Devanampiya Tissa.^{[1]} At more than 2,300 years old, it is the oldest living human-planted tree in the world with a known planting date.
 The Mahāvaṃsa, or the great chronicle of the Sinhalese, provides an elaborate account of the establishment of the Jaya Sri Maha Bodhi on the Island and the subsequent development of the site as a major Buddhist pilgrimage site.

 Today, the Jaya Sri Maha Bodhi is situated on a high terrace, about 6.5 meters above the ground, and surrounded by 4 other lower-level terraces with Bo trees called "Parivara Bodhi" planted for its protection.
 The site is currently administered by the Chief High Priest of Atamasthana and the Atamasthana Palakasabha, the administrative body of the Atamasthana.
 It receives millions of pilgrims each year.
 The site is open to visitors and continuously hosts numerous acts of worship throughout the year.
 However, access to the uppermost terrace where the bo tree is located is restricted due to the old age of the tree and various acts of vandalism it has endured throughout history, including a terrorist attack by the LTTE in 1985, where around 146 pilgrims were massacred.

 History

+588 BCE: Connection with Buddha's nirvana in India

 The Jaya Sri Maha Bodhi is a sacred Bo tree that stands in the Mahamewna Gardens in Anuradhapura, Sri Lanka.

-About 2,600 years ago, Lord Gautama Buddha sat with his back against an Esathu (Aśvattha) tree on the banks of the Neranjana River in Bodhgaya, India.
-It was at this moment, as he sat against the tree, that the Buddha is said to have achieved enlightenment.
-In doing so, the tree also gained a venerated status.
+According to Buddhist tradition, about 2,600 years ago, the Buddha sat with his back against an Esathu (Aśvattha) tree on the banks of the Neranjana River in Bodh Gaya, India, under which he achieved enlightenment.
+In doing so, the tree gained a venerated status.
 It became known as the Bodhi tree, and pilgrims came to see it even within the lifetime of the Buddha.